 Since 2012, Florida has permitted drivers to present evidence that the negligence of the front driver was a factor contributing to a rear-end accident.
 For instance, if the driver in front stopped suddenly or drove in reverse accidentally and caused the crash, this might constitute negligence.

 Florida Car Accident Lawyers

 Florida’s car accident insurance law is complex.
-If you have been injured due to another driver’s negligence, it is important to speak with an experienced personal injury attorney as soon as possible.
-The knowledgeable personal injury attorneys at Emerson Straw, PL handle all types of car accident and wrongful death cases.
+If you were hurt in a collision that someone else caused, or if you intend to bring a claim against your own PIP insurance in a crash that you caused, it is advisable to consult a personal injury lawyer right away.
+The knowledgeable attorneys at Emerson Straw, PL handle all types of car accident and wrongful death cases.
 Contact our office at (727) 821-1500 to speak to an attorney about your case.